Activities involving the construction of shelters etc can be said to have been around for as long as human beings have.

 Pre-Assembled Building Components

-Pre-assembled (or pre-fabricated) building components consists of pre-fabricating building components such as doors, stairs, window walls and wall panels, among other things in a controlled factory setting before transporting the components to the construction site.
+Pre-assembled (or pre-fabricated) building components consist of pre-fabricating building components such as doors, stairs, window walls and wall panels, among other things in a controlled factory setting before transporting the components to the construction site.

 A study by AMA Research suggests prefabricated volumetric building systems will grow by 14% between 2020 and 2024.